FrankBurmo/cache-cleanup-action/README.md

 # GitHub Actions Cache Cleanup

-A GitHub Action to automatically delete unused GitHub Actions caches.
+GitHub Action for automatic cleanup of unused GitHub Actions caches.
+Removes caches from closed pull requests and caches from the main branch that haven't been accessed for a configurable time period.
+Helps reduce storage usage and improve build performance by keeping the cache environment clean.

 ## What it does